- The company behind WinZip, which is Corel, released its classic Win32 app in the new Windows 11 Store.

 However, you should also know that it’s not just WinZip that’s coming to the new store.

 The CorelDRAW Graphics Suite will also make an appearance on the new Store, of course, as a classic Win32 app.
 You may want to look for that app later this year when Windows 11 will go live.

-Its normal to have all these speculations and unpleased third parties, looking from the outside and cryticizing every tiny little aspect of the new OS, as its still early in its life.
+Its normal to have all these speculations and unpleased third parties, looking from the outside and criticizing every tiny little aspect of the new OS, as it’s still early in its life.